-- 1. Triggering event: - MTC Security receives a report that a sexual assault has occurred on campus. - An individual has reason to believe a sexual assault has occurred on campus.
-All suspicions of sexual assault must be reported to MTC Security (738-7199). - 2.
-Anyone aware of a possible sexual assault will: - Report the incident to MTC Security. - Advise the victim not to take any action until Security arrives (ex: wash, change clothes). - Protect rights of confidentiality identities of individuals involved and details are confidential. - 3.
-MTC Security will: - Contact appropriate medical/first-aid assistance. - Notify AVP, Student Development Services (if student involved). - Notify Human Resources Director (if employee involved). - Contact appropriate law enforcement. - Notify Public Affairs of the incident. - Notify Executive Council that a sexual assault has occurred on campus and is being investigated. - Begin an investigation of the report. - 4.
-Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved): - Accompany student or provide a Critical Incident Response Team member to assist student through entire process. - Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Coordinate appropriate support for students/family members. - Implement discipline procedures as needed (AVP SDS). - 5.
-Director of Human Resources will (if employee involved): - Accompany employee or provide EAP representative or Critical Incident Response Team member to assist employee through entire process. - Obtain background information on any employees involved. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members. - Implement discipline procedures as needed. - 6.
-Director of Public Affairs will: - Activate the news-media notification/communications plan as needed. - Activate the internal notification/communications plan as needed.
+- MTC Security receives a report that a sexual assault has occurred on campus. - An individual has reason to believe a sexual assault has occurred on campus.
+All suspicions of sexual assault must be reported to MTC Security (738-7199).

+2. Anyone aware of a possible sexual assault will:

+- Report the incident to MTC Security. - Advise the victim not to take any action until Security arrives (ex: wash, change clothes). - Protect rights of confidentiality identities of individuals involved and details are confidential.

+- Contact appropriate medical/first-aid assistance. - Notify AVP, Student Development Services (if student involved). - Notify Human Resources Director (if employee involved). - · Contact appropriate law enforcement. - Notify Public Affairs of the incident. - Notify Executive Council that a sexual assault has occurred on campus and is being investigated. - Begin an investigation of the report.

+4. Assistant Vice President for SDS/Director of Counseling and Career Services will (if student involved):

+- Accompany student or provide a Critical Incident Response Team member to assist student through entire process. - Obtain background information on any students involved. - Make appropriate notifications to family members of students involved. - Coordinate appropriate support for students/family members. - Implement discipline procedures as needed (AVP SDS).

+- Accompany employee or provide EAP representative or Critical Incident Response Team member to assist employee through entire process. - Obtain background information on any employees involved. - Make appropriate notifications to family members of employees involved. - Coordinate appropriate support for employees/family members. - Implement discipline procedures as needed.

+- Activate the news-media notification/communications plan as needed. - Activate the internal notification/communications plan as needed.